 \subsubsection{Definitions}

 We now consider another classical problem, that of estimating the number of lattice points inside an expanding planar domain.
-Let $\Omega$ be a convex shape in the plane, with smooth boundary $\gamma = \partial \Omega$ and positive curvature.
+Let $\Omega$ be a convex shape in the plane, where the boundary $\gamma = \partial \Omega$ is smooth and has positive curvature.
 We denote

 It is known that $N(R)$ is aproximated by the area of $R\Omega$ which is $R^2\text{Area}\left(\Omega\right)$.
 And so, we define the error function